 Located in historic downtown Grants Pass, Novum Visuals produces marketing and advertising content for local companies and works with local businesses to develop social media marketing campaigns.

-The media company also uses drone photography and video to promote local events and produces video content for clients throughout the region.
+The media company utilizes drone photography and video to promote local events and produces video content for clients throughout the region.
 In addition, Novum Visuals does wedding video and photography, as well as real estate promotional videos.

-When Seth started his business in 2014, he went to the SBDC for help understanding his business model.
+When Seth started his business in 2014, he went to the SBDC for help understanding how to evolve his business model.
 He built one-on-one relationships with his advisers, who helped him with marketing, promotion, pricing, accounting and more.

 “The SBDC has been an awesome resource for me and my business,” Seth said.